 where $\epsilon_T=\{\hat{\epsilon}_i\}_{i=t-1}^{t-T}$.
 The residuals used to obtain the conformity score are computed as the absolute error between the training sample responses and the predictions of the leave-one-out estimators, denoted $\hat{f}_{-t}(x_t)$.

 To handle nonstationary time series data, EnbPI exploits a sliding window of size $s$ to account for new data without refitting the underlying regression algorithm.
 In particular, the list containing the $T$ out-of-sample residuals is updated every $s$ predictions.
 This allows the width of the subsequent PIs to vary and makes the calibration of the PI widths more dynamic and accurate.
 The ensemble learners are only trained once and are used to predict the center of the PIs for the future time steps.
 Hence, the ensemble learners are assumed to model $f$ sufficiently well.
-In practice, this assumption can fail when the window size, $s$, is large and long-term predictions are made.
-Indeed, the dynamics of nonstationary time series can significantly change over time and, eventually, the original model $f$ does not describe well the underlying process anymore.
+In practice, this assumption can fail when the window size $s$ is large and long-term predictions are made.
+Indeed, if the dynamics of nonstationary time series significantly change over time, the original model $f$ will eventually stop to describe well the underlying process.
 Valid coverage can still be obtained if a small window size is used, but the resulting intervals can become inflated if the out-of-sample absolute residuals are large.